 - Showing Your Work: Genealogy Source Citation Basics

 - Your-Digital-Files.jpg: How to Manage and Label Digital Files

-The Beginner's Guide to Genealogy eBook comes in PDF format and can be printed out or viewed on your tablet, laptop or desktop computer for easy reference while working with your family memories.
+The Beginner's Guide to Genealogy eBook (101 pages) comes in PDF format and can be printed out or viewed on your tablet, laptop or desktop computer for easy reference while working with your family memories.
 Portions of this eBook were originally published in Family Tree Magazine.